-If you spend a lot of time at your desk, you already know the difference between a good chair and a bad one.
+If you spend a lot of time at your desk, you already know the difference between a good and bad chair.
 If you don’t, let’s simplify things.
 A bad chair is one that becomes uncomfortable after an hour or so.
 A good chair?
 Well, it causes no problems after extended use and offers greater versatility.

 Take, for instance, the Vertagear SL4000.
 It’s an attractive, ergonomic gaming chair with an understated design suitable for any home office.
 Look closely, though, and you’ll find that it has a wealth of functionality that’s not immediately apparent.
 So what exactly does it have to offer?